PapenfussLab/gridss/Readme.md

 If you have any trouble running GRIDSS, please raise an issue using the Issues tab above.
 Based on feedback from users, a user guide will be produced outlining common workflows, pitfalls, and use cases.

 [Click here to download GRIDSS](https://github.com/PapenfussLab/gridss/releases)

+For citing GRIDSS and to find detailson the GRIDSS implemetentation, see http://biorxiv.org/content/early/2017/02/21/110387.

 # Pre-requisities